 HireEZOutbound sourcing automationAI sourcing + rediscoverySubscription

-SeekOutData-rich sourcing & diversityTalent search + insightsSubscription
+SeekOutData-rich sourcing and diversityTalent search + insightsSubscription

-Eightfold AISkills-based matchingAI-based candidate matching & workforce planningCustom pricing
+Eightfold AISkills-based matchingAI-based candidate matching + workforce planningCustom pricing

 Key Features to Look for in Recruiting Automation Software

-Candidate discovery and prioritization
+Candidate discovery and ranking

 Screening and qualification support